9 Tips for Getting Backlinks to Your Website

-This may sound like an outlandish example for smaller, budding websites but there’s a key lesson to be learnt here—what you do offline does have an impact on your online profile.
+This may sound like an outlandish example for smaller, budding websites but there’s a key lesson to be learned here—what you do offline does have an impact on your online profile.
 Offline marketing doesn’t have to be as extreme as buying prime TV ad space during the Super Bowl.
-Small, low cost efforts can have a significant impact.
+Small, low-cost efforts can have a significant impact.

-Think distributing business cards or brochures during an industry event, offering free gifts such as branded coffee mugs, t-shirts and keychains, or volunteering your services for a needy cause.
+Think to distribute business cards or brochures during an industry event, offering free gifts such as branded coffee mugs, t-shirts, and keychains, or volunteering your services for a needy cause.
 If you want to go further, you could sponsor an industry event.

 While these actions may occur offline, they can generate enough buzz to find their way to the Internet.
 Not only will the people you interact with visit your website directly but they may also mention your site in their social media posts as they commend your business.